jeog/TDAmeritradeAPI/README_STREAMING.md

 #### Start

 Once a Session is created it needs to be started and different services need to be subscribed to.
 Starting a session will automatically try to log the user in.
-In order to start, two conditions must be met:
+In order to start, three conditions must be met:

 1. No other Sessions with the same Primary Account ID can be active.
 An active session is one that's been started and not stopped.
 2. It must have at least one subscription.
 (Subscription objects are explained in the [Subscriptions Section](#subscriptions).)
+3. ALL subscriptions must use 'CommandType' SUBS.
+(The default value, see the [Subscriptions Section](#subscriptions) )

 If not the start call will throw ```StreamingException``` (C++), ```clib.CLibException``` (Python) or return ```TDMA_API_STREAM_ERROR``` (C).